blyscyk/Nexus-Fortnite-Cheat-Unprotected/README.md

 WHAT THIS MEANS IS :

-u can get all the sigs and even decompile the cheat witohut any problem lol
+u can get all the sigs/offsets

 just load in x64dbg or ida go to the entrypoint and boom ! all the sigs and stuff are for u!